Sorry We Missed You: Critical reception

 David Rooney in The Hollywood Reporter wrote that the film "is an expertly judged and profoundly humane movie, made without frills or fuss but startlingly direct in its emotional depiction of the tough stuff that is the fiber of so many ordinary lives."

 Peter Bradshaw in The Guardian believed it was superior to Loach's previous film I, Daniel Blake (2016), which won the Palme d'Or at Cannes.
 Bradshaw wrote: "it is more dramatically varied and digested, with more light and shade in its narrative progress and more for the cast to do collectively.
 I was hit in the solar plexus by this movie, wiped out by the simple honesty and integrity of the performances."
-The review in The Times praised the performance of newcomer Debbie Honeywood as Abbie, who was cast after a talent search of non-professionals.
-Contributor Kevin Maher believed the film should have concentrated on her character instead of Ricky, Abbie's husband.
+The review in The Times praised the performance of newcomer Debbie Honeywood as Abby, who was cast after a talent search of non-professionals.
+Contributor Kevin Maher believed the film should have concentrated on her character instead of Ricky, Abby's husband.

 Geoffrey Macnab wrote in The Independent that Loach's film "captures brilliantly the alienation and existential anguish that its main characters feel.
 There is nothing they can do to help themselves.
 The more they fight to change their circumstances, the worse those circumstances become."
 Macnab commented that Loach and his screenwriter Laverty "pursue their story to its logical conclusion, ending the film in a way that is both ingenious and devastating."

 Owen Gleiberman of Variety writes: "Loach stages all of this with supreme confidence and flow" leading to "a fraught, touching, and galvanizing movie."
 Raphael Abrahams, in his review for the Financial Times, states: "In the end credits he [Loach] gives thanks to those drivers whose testimony informed the film but who wished to remain anonymous.
 He is their much-needed voice and remains that of our moral conscience."

 Trevor Johnston of British film publication Sight & Sound wrote "While Sorry We Missed You may not be as sentimentally affecting as I, Daniel Blake, it delivers a more nuanced, troubling and provocative state-of-the-nation address.
 As such, it’s surely among Loach and Laverty’s most sinewy efforts."